 What is genital herpes?

-The first bout with genital herpes may last 2–4 weeks.
-During this time, the lesions break open and "weep."
+The first outbreak of genital herpes may last 2–4 weeks.
+During this time, the sores break open and release fluid.
 Over a period of days, the sores become crusted and then heal without leaving scars.

 How is genital herpes diagnosed?

 Laboratory tests are needed to diagnose genital herpes.
 If sores are present, a sample of fluid is taken from a sore.
 The sample is tested to see if it contains the virus and, if so, what type of HSV it is.
 Blood tests also can be helpful if no sores are present.
 These tests detect antibodies that the body produces to fight the virus.
 Blood tests also can show the type of HSV.